pcrawford05/v0-usc-webapp-design/PROJECT_CONTEXT.md

 ## 5. Key Features to Maintain
 All cards have favorite button and description and they don't highlight if they don't have a link Sub pages in basic search all redirect to basic search

+Notes to self:
+  Need to test Github action
+  After renaming the sync script run `pnpm run content:sync` Ensure GitHub Action secrets are configured
+  I want the embeddings to only be changed as needed
+    There are many UI changes that need to be made.
+    Need ot watch out for the conversational AI outputting questions at the end